ComScore

 We know now that heat generates blood flow and gets it moving straight to those hot spots to help ease sore muscles, promote better circulation and reduce chronic pain.
 But unlike a mid-day latte pick-me-up, heat isn’t always a good idea.
 Here are a few risks of hot stone massages.

-The question of which type of massage is better largely comes down to your personal preference (and whether or not you fall into the categories of people who should stay away from hot stone massages).
-Some people prefer the feeling of hot stones, while other would rather skip the heated element.
+The question of which type of massage is better largely comes down to your personal preference (and whether or not you fall into the categories of people who should stay away from hot stone massages, as outlined above).
+Some people prefer the feeling of hot stones, while others would rather skip the heated element.
 Both massage therapies can be beneficial, just keep in mind that it's important to do your research on your spa and/or practitioner to ensure you're getting the safest and best treatment possible.

 Keep in mind that one of the great things about a hot stone massage—the ease with which your therapist will be able to give you a deep-tissue massage—might also make you quite sore the next day.
 You shouldn’t be “can’t-take-the-stairs” sore, but you’ll definitely feel something other than relaxed.
 (But trust us, it’s worth it.)